 The overarching purpose of a consent management platform, and similar solutions, is to automate practically the entire data compliance process — one that, without beneficial technology like this, would otherwise be arduous (if not impossible) for brands of any size to handle internally.

-Consent management functionality built into other tech
+Consent management functionality built into other marketing technologies, too

-When you hear “consent management platform,” you probably think of a standalone solution that connects into your CMS, app development software, and other marketing systems.
+When you hear “consent management platform,” you probably think of a standalone solution that connects into your CMS, app development software, and other systems.

-- Collection: You can collect data for your leads and customers through your website or from other systems and sources, both online and offline.
+- 1) Collection: You can collect data for your leads and customers through your website or from other systems and sources, both online and offline.
 This data can then be synced into BlueConic from these various solutions to unify it and provide that increasingly important single customer view.

-- Segmentation: Within BlueConic, you can quickly and easily create segments based on contacts’ consent preferences.
+- 3) Segmentation: Within BlueConic, you can quickly and easily create segments based on contacts’ consent preferences.
 Segments update dynamically, meaning anytime someone in your database changes their preferences, their customer profiles update in real time.
 Subsequently, they’re added to (or removed from) segments automatically.

-- Activation: BlueConic allows these segments to then be sent to your activation channels: anywhere you use data to decide what a customer should or shouldn’t see, experiences they should receive, ads to show or suppress, and so on.
+- 4) Activation: BlueConic allows these segments to then be sent to your activation channels: anywhere you use data to decide what a customer should or shouldn’t see, experiences they should receive, ads to show or suppress, and so on.
 Given individuals’ consent updates dynamically, you don’t have to worry about “slipping up”: using someone’s data from whom you don’t have approval.

-Value of consent management: Transparency and trust
+The main value of consent management platforms: Transparency and trust

 Some of these engagements don’t lead to the acquisition of new information about these individuals.
-Those that do — thanks to data privacy laws — now necessitate a transparency and consent framework on the part of brands to ensure consumer consent is assured for this obtained data.
+Those that do, thanks to data privacy laws, now necessitate a transparency and consent framework on the part of brands to ensure consumer consent is assured for this obtained data.

-- Show customers you’re transparent about how you will and plan to use their data
+- 1) Show customers you’re transparent about how you will and plan to use their data

-- In turn, build trust with your customers over time by being upfront about data use
+- 2) In turn, build trust with your customers over time by being upfront about data use

 By providing these (albeit mandatory) consent options to their audiences and implementing messaging to them they care about protecting their data, companies like yours can avoid any negative repercussions — the likes of which have hit Facebook and Capital One, among other major brands.

 This is clear-cut evidence it’s worth it to develop not just a consent management strategy for your business that ensures complete compliance with consumer protection laws, but also one that shows your organization safeguards consumers’ personal information and proves their data is used responsibly.

-Risks of managing consent without dedicated solution
+Risks of managing consent preferences without a dedicated solution are many

 It’s an indisputable fact nowadays GDPR and CCPA — and the other, lesser-known consumer protection laws in place and coming soon — are must-obey for every company that operates or handles data in the particular locations in question.